This book from Wiley provides everything you need to get started with sales enablement.

 There are anecdotal indicators that show how certain pieces of content perform in sales interactions.
 For example, you can take note of buyers’ reactions, or you might have a vague idea of which pieces made the difference in a won deal.
 However, you’ll never really know which content got the job done without the help of analytics.

-Analytics within sales enablement tools can reveal valuable data about viewership, such as how long a buyer spent on a given slide, whether a certain presentation moved a deal along or if a buyer didn’t view your content at all.
+Analytics within sales enablement solutions can reveal valuable data about viewership, such as how long a buyer spent on a given slide, whether a certain presentation moved a deal along or if a buyer didn’t view your content at all.
 With this data in mind, marketers can continuously improve the materials they create.
 Sales can also gauge which content is resonating with buyers and use it to their advantage.

 Learn more about the big missing piece of sales analytics from in this post from Brainshark’s founder Joe Gustafson.